Put It in a Love Song: Background, composition and recording

 "Put It in a Love Song" was written and produced by Keys and Swizz Beatz.
 In an interview, Keys mentioned Beyoncé and the song: "We had a lot of fun.
 It's nice that we just celebrate each others careers, that's what the song is about, coming together to empower each other.
 This song was meant for us at this time.
 We've become really good friends.
 We've been in the business about the same amount of time and both signed to Columbia Records together when we were 14.
 It was like a party in the studio, the energy was so high and chemistry was genuine".
-The song was included on the soundtrack of the Brazilian soap opera Ti Ti Ti (2010).
+The song was included on the soundtrack of the Brazilian telenovela Ti Ti Ti (2010).
 The song officially impacted the radios on January 19, 2010.
 However, the full single release was postponed, so that "Un-Thinkable (I'm Ready)" could be pushed forward as the fourth single.
-Keys and Knowles recorded their respective parts in same studios with engineer Ann Mincieli.
+Keys and Beyoncé recorded their respective parts in same studios with engineer Ann Mincieli.
 "Put It in a Love Song" was recorded in two studios at Oven Studios and MSR Studios in New York City.

 "Put It in a Love Song" is a song that lasts for three minutes and fifteen seconds.
 The song is composed in the key of A♭ major and is set in time signature of common time, with a moderate tempo of 100 beats per minute.
-While reviewing The Element of Freedom, Greg Kot of Chicago Tribune compared the song with Knowles' song "Single Ladies (Put a Ring on It)" (2008) commenting that it had the same "sassiness on the tribal groove".
+While reviewing The Element of Freedom, Greg Kot of Chicago Tribune compared the song with Beyoncé's song "Single Ladies (Put a Ring on It)" (2008) commenting that it had the same "sassiness on the tribal groove".
 A writer of The New York Times also compared the song with "Single Ladies" saying that it had a similar "thumping, step-dancing atmosphere".
 The song's lyrics are about a girl who just wants her lover to write her a song or a text message and prove to her he's worth her time.
-The song features a brief chat between Knowles and Keys at the beginning; "Hey yo, B!/What up, A?".
+The song features a brief chat between Beyoncé and Keys at the beginning; "Hey yo, B!/What up, A?".